US adds 194,000 jobs in September as Delta hits hiring

 - Published

-The US added 194,000 jobs in September while the unemployment rate fell to 4.2%, official figures show.
+The US added a disappointing 194,000 jobs in September, as the Delta variant of coronavirus continued to drag on the economy, official figures show.

-However, the growth was much less than expected as the Delta variant of Covid continued to drag on the economy.

 There were notable job gains in hospitality, retail and transportation, while employment in education declined, the US Bureau of Labor Statistics said.

-But the unemployment rate was still considerably higher than it was before the pandemic began last year.
+Yet the unemployment rate was still considerably higher than it was before the pandemic began.

 The labour market participation rate also remained little changed, at 61.6%, showing that many people who left the workforce during the crisis are yet to return.